 This course will equip students with the necessary chemical knowledge concerning the fundamentals in the basic areas of physical chemistry.
-The students will be able to pursue their career objectives in advance education, in scientific research and in teaching careers following post-graduation in the course.
+The students will be able to pursue their career objectives in advance education, in scientific research and in teaching careers following postgraduation in this course.

-Chemical Dynamics (15 Hrs)
+Chemical Dynamics